nequalszero/EntytleBracketMatch/README.md

 For each character it loops over:

 * If the `openBracketCount` has exceeded half the length of the string, `earlyTermination` is set to `true` and it breaks out of the loop.
-* If the character is an `opening-bracket`, the bracket is pushed onto the `openingBrackets` array, and the `openBracketCount` is incremented by one.
+* If the character is an `opening-bracket`, the bracket is pushed onto the `openingBrackets` array, and `openBracketCount` is incremented by one.
 * If the character is a `closing-bracket`, the last bracket in the `openingBrackets` array is popped off and compared to see if it compliments the current `closing-bracket` character.
   * If the characters do match, it continues to the next character.
-  * If it doesn't match, the `earlyTermination` is set to `true` and it breaks out of the loop.
+  * If it doesn't match, `earlyTermination` is set to `true` and it breaks out of the loop.
 * If the character is a `non-bracket` character, the `earlyTermination` boolean is set to `true` and it breaks out of the loop.

 Upon exiting the loop, it determines whether the string input was balanced or unbalanced based on the `openingBrackets` and `earlyTermination` variables.